SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 - A single spatial reaction, a transport reaction where $X$ moves at constant rate $D$ between adjacent compartments.
 - A 2d Cartesian grid of $20x20$ compartments to simulate our model on.

 More details on spatial reactions are available [here](@ref spatial_lattice_modelling_intro_spatial_reactions).
-In addition to Cartesian grid lattices (in 1, 2, or 3 dimensions), masked and unstructured (graph) grids are also supported.
+In addition to Cartesian grid lattices (in 1, 2, or 3 dimensions), masked and unstructured (graph) lattices are also supported.
 These are described in more detail [here](@ref spatial_lattice_modelling_intro_lattices).

-Once created, `LatticeReactionSystem`s can be used as input to various problem types, which then can be simulated in the same manner as non-spatial models.
+Once created, `LatticeReactionSystem`s can be used as input to various problem types, which then can be simulated using the same syntax as non-spatial models.
 Here, we prepare an ODE simulation by creating an `ODEProblem`:
 ```@example spatial_intro_1
-u0 = [:X => rand(20,20), :Y => 10.0]
+u0 = [:X => rand(20, 20), :Y => 10.0]
 tspan = (0.0, 200.0)
 ps = [:A => 1.0, :B => 4.0, :D => 0.2]
 oprob = ODEProblem(lrs, u0, tspan, ps)
 nothing # hide
 ```
-Here we used non-uniform values for $X$'s initial condition, but uniform values for the remaining initial condition and parameter values.
+In this example we used non-uniform values for $X$'s initial condition, but uniform values for the remaining initial condition and parameter values.
 More details of uniform and non-uniform initial conditions and parameter values are provided [here](@ref spatial_lattice_modelling_intro_simulation_inputs).
-Furthermore, the diffusion reaction introduces a parameter $D$ (determining $X$'s diffusion rate) for which we must provide a value.
+We also note that the diffusion reaction introduces a parameter $D$ (determining $X$'s diffusion rate) which value must designate in the parameter vector.

-We can now simulate our model (using the same syntax as for non-spatial ones):
+We can now simulate our model:
 ```@example spatial_intro_1
 sol = solve(oprob, QNDF())
 nothing # hide
 ```
 We note that simulations of spatial models are often computationally expensive.
 Here we use the `QNDF` solver, which typically performs well for large systems.
 More advice on the performance of spatial simulations is provided [here](@ref ref).

-Finally, we can access the value of $X$ in comaprtment $(3,4)$ using
+Finally, we can access "$X$'s value across the simulation using
 ```@example spatial_intro_1
-sol[:X][3,4]
+get_lrs_vals(sol, :X, lrs)
 ```
 Alternatively, we can create an animation of our simulation using:
 ```@example spatial_intro_1
 using Makie
 lattice_animation(sol, lrs)
 ```
-More information on how to retrieve values from spatial simulations can be found [here](@ref spatial_lattice_modelling_intro_solutions), and for plotting them, [here](@ref spatial_lattice_modelling_intro_plotting).
+More information on how to retrieve values from spatial simulations can be found [here](@ref ref), and for plotting them, [here](@ref ref).
 Finally, a list of functions for querying `LatticeReactionSystems` for various properties can be found [here](@ref ref).

 ## [Spatial reactions](@id spatial_lattice_modelling_intro_spatial_reactions)
 Spatial reactions describe reaction events which involve species across two connected compartments.
 Currently, only so-called *transportation reactions* are supported.
 These consist of:
 - A rate at which it occurs.
 As for non-spatial reactions, this can be any expression.
-However, currently, it may only consist of parameters.
+However, currently, it may only consist of parameters and other constants.
 - A single species which is transported from one compartment to an adjacent one.

 At the occurrence of a transport reaction, the specific species moves to the adjacent compartment.
 Most common spatial models can be represented using transport reactions only.
 These can model phenomena such as diffusion or constant flux.
 A transportation reaction can be created using the `@transportation_reaction` macro.
 E.g. above we used